LumaPictures/meteor-jquery-select2/README.md

 All of the default select2 styles and assets are included in the `vendor` directory and can be loaded into your application via the following methods:

-1. Load files by path ( this assumes your less / css files are one dir up from your app root )
+1. Load files by path
+    * Assumes your less / css files are one dir up from your app root

 `@import "../packages/jquery-select2/vendor/select2/select2.css";`